Galastique/youtube-upload-discord-notifier/README.md

 ![Screenshot of contents of .env file](https://imgur.com/LQPxR2H.png)

 ## Running the Script
-There you have it!
-Everything is ready to go!
+There you have it, everything is ready to go!
 All you have to do to execute the script is run `npm start` in the console.
+You can either run this locally on your PC, on a Raspberry Pi or even some free cloud based code running tool.
 The first verification will happen 60 minutes after the script is started.